 - Perfect for low-carb and keto if you use a low carb beer, plus it’s naturally dairy-free.
 The recipe is easy to make gluten-free by substituting a liquid other than beer.

-- Brats – we use a package of 5, fresh brats are often sold in packages of 4.
-Either will work.
-Feel free to add in flavored uncooked brats in the crock-pot instead of tradition.
+- Brats – we use a package of 5.
+Fresh brats are often sold in packages of 4 but either will work.
+Feel free to add in flavored uncooked brats in the crock-pot instead of traditional.

 - Butter- regular salted butter, I’m sure ghee or margarine would work too